Ebbsfleet Garden City staged a family festival which showcased talent from all ages and celebrate the area’s culture and community.

 - Drawing workshops for children

-Kevin McGeough, Ebbsfleet Garden City’s Director of Healthy New Towns, said: “We wanted to celebrate three years of being a Healthy New Town with the community and have lined up a whole series of events that people of any age can get involved in.
+Kevin McGeough, Ebbsfleet Garden City’s Director of Healthy New Towns, said: “We wanted to celebrate three years of being a Healthy New Town with the community and we lined up a whole series of events that people of any age can get involved in.

 Since launching in 2016, Healthy New Towns has worked with local volunteers to create a series of community gardens where people can get free fruit and veg and launched the ‘Better Points’ app which rewards users for being active outdoors.